-In Japan, we have been adding to companies which benefit from a weakening yen while adding new names such as Sony, Citizen Watch and Shimano.
+In Japan, we have been adding to companies which benefit from a weakening yen while adding new names such as Sony, Citizen Watch, Shimano (bicycle components and fishing gear) and Alpine Electronics (car navigation systems).
 We have also bought into Nippon TV and Tokyo Broadcasting.
 Contrary to what one might have thought, these two free-to-air stations have had enviable growth records throughout the last ten years of economic sluggishness.
 Trading on under 20 times earnings, these cash generative and highly profitable companies will have a central role to play as direct broadcasters once digital broadcasting begins and also as content providers to the 200 projected channels of satellite transmission.